 When selling a non-running car, it's critical to ensure a fair-market offer is received for the vehicle.
 Junk Car Medics and similar companies provide guaranteed offers based on the current fair market value, allowing sellers to feel confident in the proposed amount.
 These offers are calculated using various factors, including the make and model of the car, its condition, and the demand in the used parts market.
 By receiving a guaranteed and fair-market offer, sellers can rest assured they're getting a reasonable price for their non-running cars.

 Cash for Cars Services

-To provide a smooth and hassle-free transaction for customers looking to sell their non-running cars, companies like Junk Car Medics utilize cash for buying junk cars and services.
-These services make the payment process quick and efficient, as they often pay in cash at the time of pickup.
+To provide a smooth and hassle-free transaction for customers looking to sell their non-running cars, companies like Junk Car Medics utilize cash to buy junk cars and services.
+These services make the payment process quick and efficient, as they often pay in cash during pickup.
 This eliminates any potential delays or complications typical of traditional transactions and ensures that sellers receive their payment as soon as possible.

 Instant Value Calculators

 One convenient aspect of selling a non-running car is the availability of instant value calculators provided by most cash for cars companies.
 These calculators allow sellers to receive an approximate estimate of their vehicle's value in minutes.
 By inputting necessary information about the car's make, model, and condition, sellers can easily determine the potential value of their non-running car before requesting a guaranteed offer from a buyer.